kanzure/phantomjs-test-provisions/README.md

 # phantomjs-test-provisions

 [PhantomJS](http://phantomjs.org/) unit testing module installable through npm.

 Makes your PhantomJS javascript spaghetti testable, reusable and maybe even production-ready.

-Note that PhantomJS must be installed.
-It is not a directly stated dependency because many developers choose to install phantomjs separately (outside of node/npm), and an explicit dependency on PhantomJS would entail downloading an additional copy of the PhantomJS binary.

 phantomjs-test-provisions uses a standalone version of Jasmine.
 This package is largely based off of code in the upstream PhantomJS repository.
-As a separate node module, it could be a quick option for developers interested in adding testing to their PhantomJS outer context (JavaScriptCore environment).
+As a separate node module, it's a quick option for developers interested in adding testing to their PhantomJS outer context (JavaScriptCore environment).

+# phantomjs

+Note that PhantomJS must be installed and available in `$PATH`.

 # install